yelper/alpertopia/_recipes/avocado-cashew-alfredo.md

 ---

-1. rind the drained cashews in a high-speed blender.
+1. Grind the drained cashews in a high-speed blender.
 Add the nutritional yeast, miso, 1t salt and broth and blend until smooth.
 Add the avocado and lemon and blend until smooth, adding more broth, 1 tablespoon at a time, if the sauce is too thick.
 Set aside.

 2. Steam the zucchini noodles over boiling water until tender, 2 to 4 minutes.
 Set aside.